jnstockley/AddressBookCLI/README.md

 Mini Update #6!!
    I have uploaded a new zip file containing a new beta version of addressbook v2 and a new csv file.
 In the new version I have redone the handleing of everything to do with connections and the csv file and added a handy testing mode to allow the tetser to connect to my database while allowing them to use the full program!

-Changes coming in version 2.0!
+Mini Update #7!!
+   I have made some small improvments to the next version!
+There are some known bugs that I need to fix!
+I have deleted the changes to come in version 2.0 section and replaced it with a list of changes I have made and improvements/bugs that I am still working on!

+Improvements Since V 1.0.2 and during development of V2.0
-   1. Logging system ✔️
+	Logging system
-   2. Ability to add multiple addresses, occupations, and people at the same time ✔️
-   3. Ability to remove multiple addresses, occupations, and people at the same time ✔️
-   4. Ability to update multiple addresses, occupation, and people at the same time ✔️
-   5. More fields for addresses, occupations, people, Ex. occupation now has Company Name, Job Title, Employment Type, Monthly Salary, and Industry ✔️
+	Ability to add multiple addresses, occupations, and people at the same time Ability to remove multiple addresses, occupations, and people at the same time Ability to update multiple addresses, occupation, and people at the same time More fields for addresses, occupations, people, Ex. occupation now has Company Name, Job Title, Employment Type, Monthly Salary, and Industry
-   6. Better formating for displaying data in cosnole.
-   7. Checking that data was succeffuly added, removed, updated from server ✔️
-   8. New database name that reflect what the program does ✔️
+	Checking that data was succeffuly added, removed, updated from server New database name that reflect what the program does Ability to save connections
+	Ability to create new addresses and occupations when adding a new person Saved connection doesn’t check for duplicate entries Change next to nextLine in get similar
-   9. Ability to save connections ✔️
+	Add ability to remove a save connection
+	Capitalize words when entered into database
+	When inserting multiple addresses after first address is added need to press enter to be able to create next address Change remove similar to remove singular show full address not just id When removing address it shows two different removed messages Bug with database doesn’t show 0 in house number or zip code Added space in between address, occupation, person Added ability to continuously go through program Hashed passwords
+	Used CSV file for saving connections

+Imporvements that are still needed/ know bugs
+	Validation checking for ids
+	Add ability to close program or go back a page
+	Add timer for 10 sec if no response maybe???
+	Add salting to passwords
+	getSimilar doesn’t print anything!!!!
+	Better formatting when printing ID for getSingular Better formatting for printing person
+	Better formating for displaying data in cosnole.
-   10. Bug fixes and overall better improvements!
+	Bug fixes and overall better improvements!
-   11. AES Encryption
+	AES Encryption
-   12. Program Updater
+	Program Updater?
-   13. Check to see if entry already exists
+	Check to see if entry already exists
+	Form validation when updaing/creating entries
-   14. Ability to create new addresses and occupations when adding a new person ✔️
+	Printing formating new line, colors, punctuation marks Add abilty to change addressId and occupationId and show addresses and occupations when updating person Add backend update multiple
+	Create separate functions for adding addressId and occupationId Split fileds likeFistName into two words when displaying field Add regular expression check on IP
+	Add option to change default database name

 Address Book CLI Version 1.0.2!
    How to use this program: